 After his death in 1924, his family preserved his award-winning etchings, his landscapes and Orientalist paintings as well as his unpublished diary, family letters and sketchbooks.
 Charvot’s daughter, Yvonne Charvot Barnett (1900-2005), brought the majority of his work to Jacksonville, Florida where the discovery of these extensive holdings has led to a reevaluation of Charvot’s work and a resurrection of the reputation of this accomplished artist.
 The works now reside in the Cummer Museum of Art & Gardens, as the Charvot Collection.

-Susan Gallo is associate director of education at the Cummer Museum of Art & Gardens in Jacksonville, Florida.
-She is a former fellow at both the Toledo Museum of Art and the Whitney Museum of American Art.
+Susan M. Gallo, author and guest curator, is the former Director of Education at the Cummer Museum of Art & Gardens in Jacksonville.
+A graduate of Smith College and Columbia University, she was a fellow at the Toledo Museum of Art and at the Whitney Museum of American Art.
+She has spent 20 years researching and rediscovering Eugène Charvot.

 Holly Keris is chief curator at the Cummer Museum of Art & Gardens.